ubccr/xdmod/README.md

     - `tar -xOf ~/rpmbuild/SOURCES/xdmod-x.y.z.tar.gz xdmod-x.y.z/xdmod.spec >~/rpmbuild/SPECS/xdmod.spec`
   1. Run `rpmbuild`.
     - `rpmbuild -bb ~/rpmbuild/SPECS/xdmod.spec`
+    - There may be warnings about files not being found or files being listed twice.
+These are likely benign.

 The resulting RPM will be located in `~/rpmbuild/RPMS/noarch`.

+### Building FAQ

+#### Why is Composer unable to download some files?

+Certain combinations of PHP and Composer do not handle redirects over HTTPS correctly.
+To get things working, try one or more steps below.

+  1. Update Composer to a newer version.
+  1. Update PHP to a newer version.
+  1. If the above did not work or is not feasible, you can globally disable HTTPS in Composer by running `composer config -g disable-tls true`.
+While disabling HTTPS is not recommended by the Composer developers or us, all dependencies downloaded using XDMoD's config files will be checked against checksums to help prevent against tampering.

+#### Why can't Composer unzip Ext JS?

+The ZIP file for the version of Ext JS being used contains multiple files with the same path, and some ZIP programs and libraries do not handle this case quietly.
+If Composer uses the system's `unzip` utility to unpack the ZIP file and that version of `unzip` asks for input, Composer will error out.

+Fortunately, PHP's ZIP library will work for this case.
+Unfortunately, getting Composer to use the PHP library currently requires either modifying Composer's code or hiding your system's `unzip` utility.
+You can do the latter quickly by temporarily renaming `unzip` to something like `unzip-hidden`, then changing the name back once Composer has completed installation.
+These solutions aren't ones we're fans of, so if you have a better solution, please share!

 ## License